Abby Aldrich Rockefeller Curator of Asian Art

 B.A.
 (Hons.), University of Oxford

 Rachel Saunders is responsible for the Japanese collections at the museums.
-She specializes in medieval narrative and sacred painting.
-Before joining the museums in 2015, Saunders was a member of the Japanese department at the Museum of Fine Arts, Boston (2004–11), where she worked extensively with early modern rare books.
-She has most recently held fellowships at the University of Tokyo (2011–14) and at the National Gallery of Art’s Center for Advanced Study in the Visual Arts (CASVA), in Washington, D.C.
+She earned her Ph.D. from Harvard University (2015) and is a specialist in medieval narrative and sacred painting.
+Saunders has recently curated the exhibitions Painting Edo: Japanese Art from the Feinberg Collection (2020) and Prince Shōtoku: The Secrets Within (2019).
+She was previously a member of the Japanese department of the Museum of Fine Arts, Boston (2004–11), where she worked extensively with early modern rare books.
+She has held fellowships at the University of Tokyo (2011–14) and at the National Gallery of Art’s Center for Advanced Study in the Visual Arts (CASVA), in Washington, D.C.
 (2014–15).